LearnWeb3DAO/MEV-Practical/README.md

 # MEV Practical

-In this level we will learn how to mint an NFT using Flashbots
+In MEV Theory, we understood what MEV is, what Flashbots are, and some use cases of Flashbots.
+In this level we will learn how to mint an NFT using Flashbots.
+This is going to be a very simple use case designed to teach you how to use Flashbots, not necessarily make a profit.
+Finding opportunities where you can make profit using MEV is a hard problem and are typically not public information.
+Every Searcher is trying to do their best, and if they tell you exactly what strategies they're using, they are shooting themselves in the foot.

-Note this is going to be a very simple usecase to teach you how flashbots work but in real world Flashbots are used to do much more complex transactions like arbitrage.
+This tutorial is just meant to show you how you use Flashbots to send transactions in the first place, the rest is up to you!

 ## Build